-Additionally, the bill exempts certain institutions from accreditation requirements, including religious degree-granting institutions and those offering degrees that meet specific criteria for religious degrees.
-It also clarifies that non-exempt institutions engaged in non-degree-granting activities will be subject to standards set by the Oklahoma Board of Private Vocational Schools.
-The bill is set to take effect on July 1, 2025, and includes an emergency clause for immediate implementation upon passage and approval.
+Additionally, the bill updates the exemption criteria for certain institutions, including religious degree-granting institutions and those offering degrees that meet specific religious criteria.
+It clarifies that non-exempt institutions engaged in non-degree-granting activities will be subject to standards administered by the Oklahoma Board of Private Vocational Schools.
+The bill also mandates that private educational institutions can only grant degrees authorized by the Oklahoma State Regents unless otherwise approved by a recognized accrediting agency.
+The act is set to take effect on July 1, 2025, and includes an emergency clause for immediate implementation upon passage.

 Floor (Senate): 70-4103, 70-4104